THE MOON PROJECT

-This is a new element of our work, which we are hoping to pilot in Early 2019.
-We aim to provide more details over the next few months, depending on our ability to secure funding to extend our work and our model.
+This is a new element of our work, which we will begin to pilot in June 2019.
+We aim to provide more details over the next few months.

 This is an ongoing project dedicated to documenting inequality.
 We are committed to egalitarian principles of social justice and the ongoing project of human emancipation as detailed in our mission statement.
 To this end, we need to hear from you...